Prelude to the Mishima Incident: 1968 (Shōwa 43)

-Anticipating an opportunity for the JSDF's Public Security Operation (治安出動, Chian shutsudō) to suppress riots of the New Left, Mishima began to conceive a plan for the Tatenokai to act as a raiding force to assist the JSDF in areas they could not reach, and to take advantage of this opportunity to turn the JSDF into a National Army and revise Article 9 of the Japanese Constitution in an extra-legal manner.
+Anticipating an opportunity for the JSDF's Public Order Deployment (治安出動, Chian shutsudō) to suppress riots of the New Left, Mishima began to conceive a plan for the Tatenokai to act as a raiding force to assist the JSDF in areas they could not reach, and to take advantage of this opportunity to turn the JSDF into a National Army and revise Article 9 of the Japanese Constitution in an extra-legal manner.
 When Mishima and other members temporarily retreated to their base in Akasaka, Minato-ku, in the early afternoon of that day, Colonel Yamamoto offered Mishima a glass of whiskey he had brought with him, but Mishima replied indignantly, "Huh?
 What?
 Drinking alcohol in the situation like this?!" and left the table.

 That night, as the turmoil of riot continued, Mishima gathered the members back at their base and asked Colonel Yamamoto if he could hold a meeting there to summarize what had happened that day.
-Some members pressed Yamamoto, arguing that now was the time to take action, but Yamamoto, seeing no sign of the JSDF's Public Security Operation would yet be called upon, suggested disbanding the training session for the day.
+Some members pressed Yamamoto, arguing that now was the time to take action, but Yamamoto, seeing no sign of the JSDF's Public Order Deployment would yet be called upon, suggested disbanding the training session for the day.
 A disappointed Mishima led to move the members of Tatenokai to the National Theatre in Chiyoda-ku.

-That day, when Mishima returned home, he told his mother Shizue about the demonstration in Shinjuku, using gestures.

-His excitement after seeing the demonstration that day was uncontrollable, and while I found it amusing, I also found it creepy to listen to him recount every detail, using gestures.
-I could sense the force of something that had been buried deep in his heart erupting all at once.